EXPLAINER-What is Black Friday? And will shoppers find bargains this year?

 ARE BLACK FRIDAY CROWDS LIKELY THIS YEAR?

+Around 130.7 million people are planning to shop on Black Friday this year, according to data from the National Retail Federation (NRF).
 Thanksgiving weekend, which encompasses Black Friday and Cyber Monday - the Monday after Thanksgiving - is typically the busiest shopping period in the United States.
-A record 196.7 million shoppers in the U.S. dug into deals over this period last year, spending an average of $325.44 on holiday-related items, according to data from the National Retail Federation (NRF).

 But Dana Telsey, CEO of Telsey Advisory Group, said Black Friday itself will not be as important this year.
 With Christmas falling on a Monday, the "procrastination factor (is) even greater because shoppers can wait until Saturday or Sunday" before Christmas to get gifts, she said this week.